katersonnbert/gitnotes/GoLang.md

         fmt.Println(z)          // prints "Zaphod Beeblebrox (9001 years)"
     }
     ```

+- A variable of interface type stores a pair: the actual value and the type of that value

+## The empty interface
+- `interface{}` can hold any value; the empty interface can hold zero or more methods.
+- This can be used in reflection, when we want to assign something "dynamic" at a certain point in our code.

+        var r io.Reader
+        tty, err := os.OpenFile("/dev/tty", os.O_RDWR, 0)
+        if err != nil {
+            return nil, err
+        }
+        r = tty                 // contains (tty, *os.File) ... value und type of value

+        var w io.Writer
+        w = r.(io.Writer)       // type assertion ... its asserted, that the type of r actually
+                                // implements the io.Writer interface.
+This might fail, if r does not implement
+                                // all the io.Writer methods

+        var empty interface{}
+        empty = w               // Since an empty interface can hold ANY value this works nicely and accepts any methods.
+                                // The value pair contained in this interface will always be (value, concrete type)

+Find more detailed information about interfaces in [this blog post by Russ Cox](http://research.swtch.com/interfaces).

 - TO CHECK: Not sure how interfaces work over different packages, and when which code is executed.

+# Reflection
+Now that we know how interfaces work, we can have a look at reflections in Go!
+Check [this blog post about reflections](http://blog.golang.org/laws-of-reflection) for more details.
+[TODO] - read above.

 # Errors
-- The `error` type is a built-in interface; when printing values, the fmt package will look for an implementation of `error` before printing a value.
+- The `error` type is a built-in interface; when printing values, the fmt package will
+look for an implementation of `error` before printing a value.
     ```
     type error interface {
         Error() string